design-hub-arc/wayfindingNodeManager/README.md

 ## Important Notice

-The application will not allow you to download or upload data if you log in using a Google account without access to the Wayfinding folder on Google Drive.
+The application will not allow you to download or upload data if you log in using a Google account without access to the Wayfinding folder on the ARCDH Google Drive.

 ## Google Slides presentation